Merchant Cash Advance: Revenue Based Financing

 • No collateral needed.
 Merchant cash advances don’t require collateral since remittance is automatically conducted through future sales.
 This can be advantageous if you don’t have collateral to offer.

 • Extremely fast funding.
 Generally, MCA companies can approve and fund an approved cash advance application within 24 to 72 hours.
-If you need cash flow urgently, you might even find a funder that offers merchant cash advance same-day funding.
+If you need cash flow urgently, you might even find a capital provider that offers merchant cash advance same-day funding.

 • Lenient qualifications and requirements.
 There’s typically no minimum credit score requirement or a required length of time you’ve been in business since this kind of financing isn’t a traditional small business type of funding.
 Instead, approval relies on other factors, like your average monthly sales figures.